 Description: Project reports will form important dissemination products.
-During the 4-year span of the AMBER project, 14 project reports will be delivered and disseminated.
+During the lifecycle of the AMBER project, 14 project reports will be delivered and disseminated.
 The reports will be produced by WP1, WP2, WP3, WP4 and WP5.
-Their subjects are listed in the Table 6 below.
+Their subjects are listed in Table 6 below.